erooohaaa/Car.Builder_example/README.md

 2. **Minimalism and no duplication**
    - Only essential logic is included.
-   - Builder methods return `this`, which allows fluent method chaining.
+   - Builder1 methods return `this`, which allows fluent method chaining.

 3. **Single Responsibility per method**
-   - Each builder method sets exactly one parameter.
+   - Each builder1 method sets exactly one parameter.
-   - `build()` is only responsible for constructing the `Car`.
+   - `build()` is only responsible for constructing the `Phone`.

 4. **Clear interface for usage**
    - Client code is easy to read and resembles natural language.